bobbadshy/touchosc_obxd_template/README.md

 The layout and functionality of this template were created using OB-Xd versions 3.5.3 through 3.6.

+If you like this software, and use it frequently or in a commercial context, please consider supporting development with a small donation!
+Check out the [Donations](./README.md#donations) section at the end of this Readme.
+Thank you! 🙂

 ## Contents

 - [TouchOSC template for the OB-Xd Virtual Analog Synthesizer](#touchosc-template-for-the-ob-xd-virtual-analog-synthesizer)